-Deep Autumn and Dark Winter can be confusing because they are both dark and their coloring is deep.
-However, Dark Winter cannot have a warm undertone, which is yellow.
-Dark Winter is always in pink undertone and requires harsh and bright coloring for contrast.
-Meanwhile, Deep Autumn is yellowish and soft, and the overall look is “cozy” when all features and colors blend in together creating an ensemble of tonalities.
+Deep Autumn and Dark Winter can be confusing because they are both dark and deep coloring.
+However, Dark Winter cannot have a warm undertone, which is yellow, and dark Winter is always in pink undertone and requires harsh and bright coloring for contrast.
+Meanwhile, Deep Autumn is yellowish and soft, and the overall look is “cozy” when all features and colors blend in together, creating an ensemble of tonalities.

 How Does Deep Autumn Look Like?

-The dominant palette for you would be warm tones and deep undertones.
-I wouldn’t call them “muted”, rather dark rich, and mild.
-Muted are colors that have cold grey or black undertone and this is definitely not the case for Deep Autumn.
+The dominant palette for you would be warm tones and deep undertones, and I wouldn’t call them “muted,” rather dark rich, and mild.
+Muted are colors that have cold grey or black undertone, and this is not the case for Deep Autumn.

-Imagine a warm day in August, when the sun is still caressing your golden hair, and can even see the freckles blending in with your autumn-like eyes.
-The skin is slightly bronzed but not a single feature that would stand out harshly ruining the beautiful composition.
-It’s mild and warm with no strong contrast, but still bright in its own palette where green is rich emerald and red is cherry gloss, etc.
+Imagine a warm day in August, when the sun is still caressing your golden hair, and you can even see the freckles blending in with your autumn-like eyes.
+The skin is slightly bronzed, but not a single feature that would stand out harshly, ruining the beautiful composition.
+It’s mild and warm with no strong contrast, but still bright in its palette where green is rich emerald and red is cherry gloss, etc.

 Styling For Deep Autumn Color Palette